92 is index 0 and the consecutive pairs are

 Some code

-Let's look at how to implement Bubble Sort using Python:
+Let's look at how to implement Bubble Sort in Python:

 def bubble_sort(some_list):